18F/charlie/README.md

 `@charlie define <term>` and it will attempt to look the term up in the [18F Procurement Glossary](https://github.com/18f/procurement-glossary) and report what it finds.

+##### Pug bot

+Do you like pugs?
+Do you want pictures of pugs?
+Charlie can help!
+Just say `@Charlie pug me` to get a picture of a cute pug, or `@Charlie pug bomb [count]` to get get a bunch of pug pictures!
+(You can leave the count out; Charlie will send 3 pictures if you don't ask for a specific number.)

 ##### Tock line